-Minor Sequence in Hispanic Studies
+Minor Sequence in Hispanic Studies for the Medical and Health Professions:

-Qualified nursing majors may elect the Hispanic Studies minor for nursing majors offered by the Department of World Languages, Literatures, and Cultures.
+Qualified nursing majors may elect the Hispanic Studies minor for Medical and Health Professions offered by the Department of World Languages, Literatures, and Cultures.
 This minor prepares students for leadership in the care of Spanish speaking clients in the United States or the global community.
 In addition to campus classes, this minor offers domestic and international travel opportunities and internships where students apply linguistic and cultural skills in health care settings or with health care professionals.
 Entering students interested in the Hispanic Studies minor and who studied Spanish in high school are advised to take the Spanish placement test in August of their first year.

-The minor sequence recommended for nursing majors consists of six courses in Spanish at or above the 203 level, including 230, 303, 307, 308, and two electives.
-Study abroad is also available (See Hispanic Studies, page 324).
+The minor sequence recommended for nursing majors consists of six courses in Spanish at or above the 203 level, including 230, 307, and three electives.
+Study abroad is also available (See Hispanic Studies, page 311).